dk14/bell/README.md

  The measured state of particle is calculated using boolean formula:

-      special and (not hiddenParameter1) | not special and hiddenParameter1,
-      special = isB' and hiddenParameter2
+     out = special and (not hiddenParameter1) or (not special) and hiddenParameter1, special = isB' and hiddenParameter2

  where

        isB' - true only if B' (67.5°) is measuring now,